Gifts from the Heart

 Patient/Family Members of ACHA give back because, quite simply, they care.
 Below are a few of these Members who share their reasons for donating to ACHA.

 Do you want to share your story about why you donate?
-Email Jessica Phelan, ACHA’s Development Manager, at email@example.com.
+Email Jessica Phelan, ACHA's Acting Director of Development, at email@example.com.

 To view our Gifts from the Heart brochure, click here.

 I was born with a double aortic arch and a vascular ring, and I also have arrhythmia.
 So much progress has been made in CHD care, but there is still so much that needs to be learned.
 There are many people out there who have CHD, who do not have any resources or support, and it is scary to think that you are all alone.
 I choose to donate to ACHA because the organization serves as an invaluable resource for patients, families, friends and healthcare providers who are affected by CHD.
 For me, the biggest benefit of supporting ACHA is helping to perpetuate the great services and support that the organization provides.
 ACHA serves as a resource of people who understand what it is like to be affected by CHD, and supporting ACHA helps to ensure that this resource will continue to thrive and serve the CHD community.